sfiddy/Doogle/README.md

 - I was unable to test my feature specs given the fact that I wasn't able to downlaod the Selenium driver to a cloud IDE.
 Can you guys give me some feedback on my feature specs?
 - I found it difficult to do this project in the BDD way.
 In most cases, I ended up writing the code and then the tests.
 Does anyone have advice as to how to get in the habit of writing tests first?
+- For the views specs, I did not modify the auto-generated tests because I wasn't sure what the use case is for them.
+What's the difference between what you test in a feature vs in a view?
 - Any general feedback is also appreciated:)

 ----------